British war crimes: The letter

 The letter then accused the Field Commander of the BVC, Major Robert William Lenehan, of being "privy to these misdeamenours.
 It is for this reason that we have taken the liberty of addressing this communication direct to you."
-After listing numerous civilian witnesses who could confirm their allegations, Trooper Cochrane concluded, "Sir, many of us are Australians who have fought throughout nearly the whole war while others are Africaners who have fought from Colenso till now.
+After listing numerous civilian witnesses who could confirm their allegations, Cochrane concluded, "Sir, many of us are Australians who have fought throughout nearly the whole war while others are Africaners who have fought from Colenso till now.
 We cannot return home with the stigma of these crimes attached to our names.
 Therefore we humbly pray that a full and exhaustive inquiry be made by Imperial officers in order that the truth be elicited and justice done.
 Also we beg that all witnesses may be kept in camp at Pietersburg till the inquiry is finished.
 So deeply do we deplore the opprobrium which must be inseparably attached to these crimes that scarcely a man once his time is up can be prevailed to re-enlist in this corps.
 Trusting for the credit of thinking you will grant the inquiry we seek."